GoogleCloudPlatform/community/tutorials/memorystore-oc/index.md

 ### Application flow

-The Java application running on the GCE VM will retrieve the simple JSON file (person.json) shown below
+The Java application running on the Compute Engine VM will retrieve the simple JSON file (person.json) shown below

 ```json
 {